Answers to some questions frequently asked by new members:

 Is there an orientation ride?

-Each month during our riding season we have a ride geared to new members; check our ride schedule and look for O standing for orientation ride.
+Each month during our riding season we have a ride geared to new members; check our ride schedule for the New Members/Orientation ride.
 This ride is relatively short, and taken at a gentle pace.
 It is suitable for a variety of experience levels, and is geared towards learning about riding with the club.
 Ride leaders will be there to answer questions and ease you in to the joys of group riding.

 How should I prepare for my first ride with the club?